RIKEN-RCCS/lens3/doc/design.md

       --MinIO has already been started by "Starting MinIO, step 4".
       --The mc setting is completed in "Starting MinIO, step 4".

-      --For all users, refer to Storage Zone Table (main) and set policy --Create user list from Storage Zone Table (main), sort --Get existing user list, sort
+      --For all users, refer to Storage Pool Table (main) and set policy --Create user list from Storage Pool Table (main), sort --Get existing user list, sort
           `mc admin user list`
         --zip (user list, existing user list)